• Sati

 But her time was limited.
 Medical students are in class all day.

-It was her 4th year, and when not in class, she spent a lot of time on Google trying to understand how to monetize businesses.
+It was her 4th year, and when not in class, she spent a lot of time researching how to monetize businesses.
 She learned that incorporating technology could change the trajectory of her company.

 So, she started a website on Wix that would allow people to set up telemedicine consultations with doctors.